mwbagency/mwb-docs/Plugins/Analytics.md

 Provides an options page to enter the Google Tag Manager ID via "Settings" > "Analytics" (`/wp-admin/options-general.php?page=acf-options-analytics`), see below.

 ![Analytics settings](uploads/09abbd8a6be06b40e589279a49b58ef6/image.png)

+This will automatically initialise Google Tag Manager, ready for further scripts to be triggered accordingly.